|Nursing Program Frequently Asked Questions|

 How many days and hours are spent in lecture and how many days and hours are spent in clinical every week?

 Answer: Lecture hours are 6-8 hours per week and clinical hours are generally 12 hours per week per course.
-Class hours are split between 2 days and clinical hours are usually 1 day.
+Class hours vary depending on which semester you are in and clinical hours are usually 1 day.
 In addition, students should plan time in the Nursing Lab practicing skills and viewing materials.

-Clinical experiences are numerous and occur at various sites and times, including days/evenings/weekends.
+Clinical experiences are numerous and occur at various sites and times, including days/evenings/weekends, as applicable.
 Students are notified in advance of scheduled clinical rotations.
 Students are expected to attend ALL assigned clinical experiences and arrange transportation to and from these experiences.

 At which campus is your Nursing Program located?